T1V0h/DuMaMay/README.md

 # Is this a full jailbreak?
 Yes.
 Once you run it, Cydia will be installed.
-Ff device is rebooted then must run DuMaMay again to reJailbreak
+If device is rebooted then must run DuMaMay again to reJailbreak

 # How to use?
 Hit the jailbreak button in the center and thats all.